andy-maier/pytest-easy-server/README.rst

 If you want to put the server definition file into a repository, you do not want to have any passwords or other secrets in there, and in that case you can define the user-defined part such that it either encrypts these secrets, or references some vault containing them.
-Section :ref:`Protecting secrets` explains that in more detail.
+Section `Protecting secrets`_ explains that in more detail.

-The pytest fixture :func:`~client_end2end_tester.server_definition` can be used in your tests as follows (assuming the server definition file has the user-defined structure shown above):
+The pytest fixture `server_definition`_ can be used in your tests as follows (assuming the server definition file has the user-defined structure shown above):